BEYOND WINTER: The Irrelevant Confusions of an Old Man—GETTING THE NAME RIGHT [R, 11-21-24]

 Well, yes, I understand outmoded.
 Descriptive words, especially where race and gender categories are concerned, change so rapidly, and no one quite understands why.
 I suspect it’s because young people always want to say that the words they inherit are outmoded, so that they can create their own generational language.
 That’s okay.
 Maybe necessary.

 When I was the Methodist campus minister at Illinois State University in the 1960s-70s, that university hired its first black professor, Charles Morris, in mathematics.
-I was the host of a late-night program on WGLT, the campus radio program.
+I was the host of a late-night program on WGLT, the campus radio station.
 I invited Charles for an interview.
 In the course of our conversation, I referred to Black folks.
 He gently corrected me.
 “The proper word is Negro.”

 No, it wasn’t.
 It had been, but the Black kids I hung around with on campus thought Negro was an Uncle Tom term.
 They wanted to be called Black precisely because it was wrong.
 So, in that way, it became right.
 No one is called Negro anymore, just as no one is called Oriental.